wzacs1/BioinfWorkshop/Workthroughs/Part3-1_RNASeq_Alignments2GitIntro.md

       -  [https://salmon.readthedocs.io/en/latest/library_type.html#fraglibtype](https://salmon.readthedocs.io/en/latest/library_type.html#fraglibtype)

 #### Step 3b - full dataset
-Now, the command for the full dataset, where we really just replaced the direcotry here, but just to be clear.
+Now, the command for the full dataset, where we really just replaced the directory here, but just to be clear.
 Here, I'll also add a couple statement to just print the time of start and end.
 These are often useful when running something expected to take a long time so you can compare later and make faster as needed.
 Not super helpful in an interactive session, but with the submitted job script these will be recorded to your output and you can `grep` for them to quickly build reports, for example.
 Also note that the number of processes is changed to 12 because I'll assume you run this with 12 processes requested in your SBATCH -n directive.

 **Add to batch script**.
 ```bash